uio-library/sublima/Setup.md

 ### 5.1.1 Download Sublima with Subversion

-Download the latest release of Sublima by using Subversion and this command:
+If you have not already done so, download the latest release of Sublima:

-        svn checkout pathToLatestRelease destinationDirectory
-    Ie. svn checkout https://submarine.computas.com/sublima/branches/1.1.2/ sublima
+    git clone git://github.com/sublima/sublima.git

 This downloads all the source code for sublima and places it in the folder sublima.
-Information about which release is the latest will be received by e-mail and the example path used here can therefore change.

-Delete the sublima/virtuoso folder.
-This contains the Virtuoso installation packages and is only needed when installing Virtuoso.

 ### 5.1.2 Build Sublima with Maven to make available necessary tools